- 1. What is Waitlisting and how do I put myself on a waitlist?

 - 6. What if I am still on the Waitlist when the class starts?

-Answer: Registration Waitlist will be turned off 10 days before the semester begins and the Registrar’s Office will drop everyone from the waitlist on the first day of the semester.
-If you are still on the waitlist on the first day of drop/add (1st day of the semester), you may request a capacity overload form from the professor.
-NOTE: Overloads will not be processed prior to drop/add week.
+Registration Waitlist will be turned off 10 days before the semester begins and the Registrar’s Office will drop everyone from the waitlist on August 24th (for the Fall 2020 semester).
+If you are still on the waitlist on that date, you may request a capacity overload form from the professor.

 - 7. Why was my name removed from the Waitlist?